-We want to capture memories of visits to West Bay, particularly from the 20th century.
-If you have a personal or family memory about West Bay that you would like to share with everyone please complete the form below and click on the Submit button.
+We are building a collective memory of West Bay and we want you to be involved!
+If you have a personal or family memory about West Bay or an amazing image that you would like to share with everyone, please complete the form below and click on the Submit button.

 West Bay Methodist Church & Camping in West Bay A lot of years ago, I was about 9 or 10, my family and I used to bring our little homemade caravan to West Bay caravan park.
 One year we went as usual to the Methodist Chapel for the Sunday Service.
 At the beginning of the service the Vicar apologised and said that the organist was unwell and unable to play the organ,and we would have to sing the hymns unaccompanied unless anyone in the congregation would be happy to play.
 My Mother (who was the organist at Wingrave U.R.C.
 Chapel Wingrave Bucks at that time) said she would be pleased to play.
 I shall never forget singing The Day Thou Gavest with my Mother playing the organ in that lovely little Chapel in beautiful West Bay.
 Still one of my favourite places to visit.
 Sue Bignell

 We were recently contacted by Peter Allan who is currently writing his memoirs.
 He tells us: “In the 1950s I spent several years holidaying in West Bay.
 I can honestly say they were some of the happiest years of my life.
 West Bay is such a wonderful and magical place.
 I tell so many people of its delights and encourage them to visit.